affrae/ghas-report-downloader/README.md

 # GitHub Code Scanning Report Downloader

-`ghasrd.rb` lists code scanning SARIF reports for a given repository and allows the user to identify and download these reports.
+`ghasrd.rb` lists code scanning SARIF reports for a given GitHub hosted repository and allows the user to identify and download these reports.

 Reports will be downloaded in a standard `.sarif` format and can be viewed in a IDE's SARIF viewer plugin